meirisoda/obsidian/Notebook/What do I want to do?.md

-I want to thoroughly think about my goals an
+I want to thoroughly think about my goals and what I want to achieve by learning programming.

+I want to learn web de